raspberrypilearning/interactive-animation/en/step_4.md

 Change the degrees by which your sprite turns to `1` within a `forever`{:class="block3control"} loop and your sprite will appear to spin.

+**Tip:** You can drag your sprite on the Stage to move it.
+If you just add spinning code and don't add code to also make your sprite move then it will stay in this position.

 --- /collapse ---

 --- collapse ---